-Fresh fears two years on from Telford tractor crash
+Call for more action to stop crashes at Shropshire home

 "It makes me angry, very angry," she said.

-In 2015, a motorcyclist was killed on the stretch of road by the Jones's house, and a year later a car skidded through their garden.
+In 2015, a motorcyclist was killed on the stretch of road by the Jones's house and a year later a car skidded through their garden.

 In 2019, a car went through a farmer's hedge opposite their house and into a field, causing significant damage to crops, they said.

-But it was the tractor crashing through the living room that worried them most, Mrs Jones said, explaining how one hour before the crash, she had been in the room with her son.
+But it was the tractor crashing through the living room that worried them most, Mrs Jones said, explaining how one hour before the crash she had been in the room with her son.

 "Fortunately there was a chimney there which saved the house.